dymensionxyz/dymension/Contributing.md

 fmt.Errorf("find foo")
 ```

 4. Error strings should be for humans and logs.
-Do not embed huge amounts of data in strings.
+Do not embed large amounts of data in strings.
 If the error needs to be handled programatically it should be a struct and details can be obtained with `errors.As`.
 Never parse errors strings.
 Avoid converting errors to strings with .Error().
 This includes when testing errors.